Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Our Approach

 where $\epsilon_{\text{lower}}$ and $\epsilon_{\text{upper}}$ are the minimum and maximum allowable privacy budgets.
 This formulation ensures that tokens with higher sensitivity (closer to 1) receive smaller privacy budgets (i.e., stronger protection), while less sensitive tokens (closer to 0) are granted larger $\epsilon_i$ to preserve utility.
 Following prior work on differential privacy \cite{abadi2016deep}, we set the token-level privacy budget range to $\epsilon_i \in [1, 10]$, reflecting a practical balance between model utility and privacy consistent with widely adopted DP regimes.

 To enforce $(\epsilon_i, \delta)$-differential privacy at the token level, we inject calibrated Gaussian noise into the input embedding of each token. $\delta$ represents the probability that the privacy guarantee is violated and is typically set to a cryptographically small value.
-Let $e_i$ denote the original embedding of token $t_i$, and let $C$ be a predefined clipping norm bound.
+Specifically, let $e_i \in \mathbb{R}^d$ denote the input embedding retrieved directly from the vocabulary lookup table before entering any layers.
+Injecting noise at this initial stage ensures local differential privacy at the source, preventing sensitive information leakage prior to contextual mixing in the self-attention mechanism.
+Let $C$ be a predefined clipping norm bound.
 The perturbed embedding $\tilde{e}_i$ is computed as:

-where $\sigma_i = \frac{C \cdot \sqrt{2 \log(1.25/\delta)}}{\epsilon_i}$.
+where $\sigma_i = \frac{2 C \cdot \sqrt{2 \log(1.25/\delta)}}{\epsilon_i}$.
 Only tokens with a non-zero sensitivity score (and thus a defined $\epsilon_i$) receive noise.
 The $\text{clip}(\cdot, C)$ operation ensures that the $\ell_2$ norm of the embedding is bounded before noise injection, which is a necessary condition for satisfying DP guarantees.
 This mechanism allows our model to adaptively trade off between privacy and utility at a fine-grained level, directly guided by the semantic and contextual signals encoded in $\text{Score}(t_i)$.
 By tailoring noise strength per token, our approach achieves localized privacy protection, ensuring that each token embedding satisfies $(\epsilon_i, \delta)$-DP while maintaining overall task performance.

-\paragraph{Differential Privacy Guarantee.} The token-level embedding perturbation mechanism, denoted as $\mathcal{M}$, ensures that the processing of each token $t_i$ satisfies per-token local differential privacy.
-Formally, for any two adjacent token sequences that differ only at token $t_i$ (or $t_i'$), and for any measurable set of outputs $\mathcal{S}$, the following holds:

-Here, $e_i$ and $e_i'$ represent the embeddings of $t_i$ and $t_i'$ respectively, after clipping.
-Due to the token-wise sensitivity-aware formulation of $\epsilon_i$, we achieve non-uniform privacy protection: sensitive tokens are protected with stronger noise (smaller $\epsilon_i$), while non-sensitive tokens are perturbed less (larger $\epsilon_i$) to preserve utility.
-This dynamic budget allocation is fully compatible with modular CL paradigms and introduces granular controllability over the trade-off between privacy and performance.